ash0080/gun.doc.cn/API.md

 gun.path(30).path(5)
 ```

-This can be especially confusing if you've disabled implicit initialization, as the chain might never resolve to a value.
+This can be especially confusing as the chain might never resolve to a value.

-We may change this in the near future.

-## Callback(error, data, property)
-The `callback` is used by bare-metal extensions to provide handling for errors and raw data streams.
-Like `.get`, if you want to listen for new data, use the [`.on`](#on) or [`.val`](#val) methods.
-With that said, the callback takes three arguments:

- - `error`
- - the `data` partial
- - the `property` name
+> Note: For users upgrading from versions prior to v0.5.x, `path` used to be necessary - now it is purely a convenience wrapper around `get`.

 ## Examples
 Navigating to a property